 "I love how stylish this looks in my tiny kitchen, but it feels high-tech with how easy (and quick!) it is to boil water for whatever I happen to be in the mood for—whether that's coffee, green tea, or herbal tea." — Mary Kate Hoban, Senior Editor

 The Hamilton Beach Glass Electric Kettle tops our list thanks to its fast boiling time, sleek design, and value for money.
-At a similar price, the Secura Stainless Steel Electric Kettle is another worthwhile option.
+At a similar price, the Cosori Glass Electric Kettle is another worthwhile option.
 Neither have the features of a high-end kettle, like specific drink settings or temperature holding, but they can reliably deliver hot water for years to come.